 As you can see, fat tissue is actively involved in the regulation of most of the important systems in your body.
 Of specific interest here is that fat’s function and composition varies depending on its location in the body.

-The fat in your abdomen has a high resistance against insulin’s storing effect.
-A lot of insulin is needed to absorb the fatty acids from your belly’s circulation.
-This is bad, because the visceral fat depot in your belly is directly connected to your liver by the hepatic portal vein.
-If you have a large visceral fat depot AKA a gut, your liver is flooded with fatty acids that are insulin resistant.
+Importantly, the visceral fat depot in your belly is directly connected to your liver by the hepatic portal vein.
+Visceral fat is highly metabolically active and has a high turnover, so if you have a large visceral fat depot AKA a gut, your liver is flooded with free fatty acids.
 Your liver then has to compensate by clearing less insulin from your body.
 As a result, insulin levels are chronically elevated.
 This process is further reinforced by the production of TNF and interleukins in fat tissue, especially visceral fat tissue, that cause inflammation and insulin resistance.
 This in turn reduces adiponectin gene expression, which messes up your blood sugar regulation even further.
-This spiral of obesity ends in type 2 diabetes.
-[19, 25]
+This spiral of obesity ends in type 2 diabetes .

 Obesity: king of disease

 It gets worse still.
 The chronically elevated insulin levels stimulate the aromatase of testosterone to estrogen.
 Fat tissue also intrinsically produces a large amount of testosterone in women and estrogen in men.
 The result is that the hormonal profile of fat men starts resembling that of women: higher estrogen, lower testosterone.
-Conversely, fat women produce more testosterone.
-[6, 20]
+Conversely, fat women produce more testosterone .

 These hormonal profiles hyperactivate the hypothalamic-pituitary axis.
 Essentially, your brain loses control over your hormonal balance, which is why obese women often menstruate irregularly.
 The overly sensitive hypothalamic-pituitary axis responds excessively to stress and pumps up cortisol production.
-Growth hormone production is suppressed accordingly.
-[6, 20]
+Growth hormone production is suppressed accordingly .

 If you understood how hormones regulate fat distribution, you’ll see that obesity causes a very one-sided hormonal profile for your fat distribution.
 All the hormones that decentralize your fat distribution are suppressed and all the hormones that centralize your fat distribution are stimulated.
 Obesity thus causes both genders to invariably develop an apple shaped fat storage pattern and results in the Metabolic Syndrome.